CeliaRipple/CeliaRipple.github.io/Twitterlab.md

 This parameters were chosen so that the function would run at a reasonable speed, but also have good visulation.

 # Discussion:
-the Statistical significance map and the hotspots map.
-Looking at the two maps together we see that there are "hotspot" counties shown in red in North Carolina and Florida, however results are significant only to 0.05 in Florida but 0.001 for a number of counties in North Carolina.
+Looking at the Statistical significance map and the hotspots map together we see that there are "hotspot" counties shown in red in North Carolina and Florida, however results are significant only to 0.05 in Florida but 0.001 for a number of counties in North Carolina.
 This incates that the eastern region of North Carolina was in fact a hotspot.

+The heatmap also shows bright areas in Flordia and North Carolina.
+The heat map shows not just where high numbers of tweets are located, but where they are specifically clustered.

+error: using tweets to study natural disaster events is becoming more common in geographic studies, however it is important to note that only 1% of tweets have geocoordinates.
+The spatial specificity of tweets also can vary a lot depending on whether the tweet is located based on geocoordinates, user profile, or bounding boxes.

+Conclusion: From this lab we were able to determine that the spikes in tweets about the hurricane follow the actual path of the hurricane and not the path that the Trump drew with a sharpie.